Link Prediction using Embedded Knowledge Graphs: Proposed Model

-\paragraph{Global Memory} The design goal of the global memory is to store the knowledge graph information in a compact way.
-The global memory stores the connections between related observed triplets and provides context information to the controller for updating relation paths.
-The global memory is denoted as $M = \{m_i\}_{i=1}^{|M|}$, which consists of a list of vectors shared across all triplets and is randomly initialized.
-During training, the global memory is accessed through the attention mechanism in Eq. \ref{eq:attention}.
-Note that we do not need to define write operations since the global memory is updated w.r.t. the training objectives in Eq. \ref{eq:expected_reward} through back-propagation.
-During inference, we fix the learned global memory and access the global memory using the attention mechanism.
+\paragraph{Embedded Knowledge Graph} The embedded knowledge graph is designed to store a compact and optimized version of the information contained in the knowledge graph it is trained on, which means effectively storing the observed triples as well as semantic relations between them, in order to provide useful context information to the controller for updating its current state.
+The embedded knowledge graph is denoted as $E_{KG} = \{e_i\}_{i=1}^{|E_{KG}|}$, and consists of a list of vectors that are randomly initialized.
+The attention mechanism of Eq. \eqref{eq:attention} is used to access the $E_{KG}$ during both training and inference.
+Note that no write operations are required since the embedded knowledge graph is updated w.r.t. the training objectives in Eq. \eqref{eq:expected_reward} through back-propagation.